urho3d/urho3d/README.md

 IBL textures from HDRLab's sIBL Archive.
 Dieselpunk Moto model by allexandr007.
 Mutant & Kachujin models from Mixamo.
+License / copyright information included with the assets as necessary.
+All other assets (including shaders) by Urho3D authors and licensed similarly as the engine itself.

 ##Documentation
 Urho3D classes have been sparsely documented using Doxygen notation.
 To